BOOK PROJECT

 WORKING PAPERS

-3. “Explaining US Allies’ Joining Behaviors: Cross-National Mixed-Methods Evidence from the UK and ROK.”
+"Explaining US Allies' Joining Behaviors: Cross-National Evidence from the ROK and UK."